 Who we are

 We’re registered as a Charitable Incorporated Organisation (CIO) – a new form of charity.
-We think of ourselves as a social startup, and our revenues are all invested towards our charitable mission.

-Operations LeadFrances has previously worked in regeneration in the South Bank area for many years, before joining The Restart Project in January 2018.
+Operations LeadFrances has previously worked in regeneration in the South Bank area for many years, before joining in January 2018.
 She has an MA in Victorian Studies, a BA in literature and recently completed a course in counselling studies.
 She moved to South London on a temporary basis almost 20 years ago and is still there.

 Education Lead, Co-founderJanet is an American/British activist, anthropologist who has lived and worked in Brazil, East Timor, Portugal and Mozambique.
 She has lived in Brixton, south London, for 10 years and feels at home there.